celo-org/docs/docs/celo-codebase/protocol/odis/index.md

 ![architecture diagram](https://storage.googleapis.com/celo-website/docs/ODIS-architecture-diagram.svg)

-The hosted architecture is divided into two components, the Combiner and the Signers.
-Currently the combiner is a cloud function and the signers are independent NodeJs servers.
+The hosted architecture is divided into two components, the combiner and the signers.
+Currently the combiner is a cloud function and the signers are independent NodeJS servers run by the operators.
 Both services leverage the [Celo Threshold BLS library](https://github.com/celo-org/celo-threshold-bls-rs) which has been compiled to [a Web Assembly module](https://github.com/celo-org/blind-threshold-bls-wasm).

 The combiner and signers maintain some minimal state in a SQL database, mainly related to quota tracking.